 Experts tell us we live in the age of authenticity.
 With sustainability and social responsibility taking center stage, consumers favor brands that are open, transparent, and genuine.
 But there’s one other thing they crave, innovation.

-According to the latest Nielsen research, only 6% of global consumers are afraid to try something new.
+According to research by Nielsen, 94% of global consumers are not afraid to try something new.
 While 40% are innovation-seekers who are always on the lookout for the next big thing.

 Innovation comes in many forms – from the type of products and services brands create to the consumer promotions they run to promote them and the customer experiences they provide.
 Here are seven consumer sales promotion examples that offer a unique spin on tried and tested promotional tactics.